dsw7/DSW-Thesis/README.md

     ~/DSW-Thesis/legacy_Chain_comparator_2.tar           // legacy work for chain membership study of entire PDB* *These legacy directories may be removed in 2019 as this study was done multiple times

-The following was transported out to the new repository: MetAromaticEngine
+The following was transported out to the new repository: https://github.com/dsw7/MetAromaticEngine

     ~/DSW-Thesis/thesis_Met-aromatic_workdir_LOWLEVEL    // contains a lower level implementation of Met-aromatic algorithm